The Hidden Costs of IT Complexity in Mortgage Operations—Part 1

 Integration TypeBuild CostAnnual MaintenanceFailure Risk

-LOS ↔ Document Management$50K–$100K$10K–$20K/yrHigh (frequent API changes)
+LOS to Document Management$50K to $100K$10K to $20K/yrHigh (frequent API changes)

-LOS ↔ Compliance Engine$40K–$80K$8K–$16K/yrHigh (regulatory field changes)
+LOS to Compliance Engine$40K to $80K$8K to $16K/yrHigh (regulatory field changes)

 A lender with 8 custom integrations is spending $300,000 to $500,000 just to build them, then $50,000 to $100,000 per year to keep them running.
 That annual maintenance budget buys you no new capability.
 It just keeps the lights on.

 This is why lenders that have moved to cloud-hosted platforms with native integrations report dramatically lower IT overhead.
-When your LOS, document management, and compliance tools share a common infrastructure, you are not paying to maintain bridges between islands—the islands were never separated in the first place.
+When your LOS, document management, and compliance tools share a common infrastructure, you are not paying to maintain bridges between islands, the islands were never separated in the first place.

 What Is Your Integration Tax?